Chart Color Schemes

 Population

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Dallas is estimated at around 210,520 as of Nov 2025.
-This reflects an increase of 13,748 people (7.0%) since the 2021 Census, which reported a population of 196,772 people.
-The change is inferred from the resident population of 6,698 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 38 validated new addresses since the Census date.
-This level of population equates to a density ratio of 86,633 persons per square kilometer, placing Dallas in the top 10% of national locations assessed by AreaSearch.
-Dallas's 7.0% growth since census positions it within 1.9 percentage points of the national average (8.9%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by overseas migration.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Dallas's population is estimated at around 7,023 as of Nov 2025.
+This reflects an increase of 261 people (3.9%) since the 2021 Census, which reported a population of 6,762 people.
+The change is inferred from the resident population of 6,858 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 38 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,890 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the Dallas statistical area was primarily driven by overseas migration that contributed approximately 77.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
 For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward, exceptional growth is predicted over the period with the suburb expected to grow by 24,069 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 21.1% in total over the 17 years.
+Moving forward, a significant population increase in the top quartile of national areas is forecast for Dallas (SA2), with an expected growth of 2,258 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 30.8% in total over the 17 years.

 Frequently Asked Questions - Population